-Trametinib Dose Modification for Liver Function Test Abnormalities Event Treatment modifications and assessment/monitoring ALT ≥3x ULN but <5x ULN and TB <2x ULN, without symptoms considered related to liver injury or hypersensitivity and who can be monitored weekly for 4 weeks May continue study drug.
-Report as SAE if CTEP-AERS reporting criteria is met.
-If liver chemistry stopping criteria are met any time, proceed as described below.
+Trametinib Dose Modification for L iver Function Test Abnormalities Event Treatment modifications and assessment/monitoring ALT ≥3x ULN but <5x ULN and TB <2x ULN, without symptoms considered related to liver injury or hypersensitivity and who can be monitored weekly for 4 weeks Report as SAE if CTEP-AERS reporting criteria is met.
 MONITORING: Repeat LFT (ALT, AST, ALK, bilirubin) until they return to normal/baseline or stabilise (LFT may be every 2 weeks after 4 weeks if ALT <3x ULN and TB <2 ULN).
-Criteria for discontinuing study Immediately discontinue study treatment. drug : When any of the liver stopping criteria below is met, discontinue trametinib Do not restart/rechallenge unless approved by CTEP trametinib medical monitor.
-1 ALT >2HIN and bilimbin >2 • Report as SAE if: 1) CTEP-AERS reporting criteria are met, or 2) patients meet criteria 1-2.
-1. ALT ≥3xULN and bilirubin ≥2x ULN or >35% direct bilirubin ^{1,2} Perform liver event ASSESSMENT AND WORKUP (see below).
-2. ALT ≥ 3xULN and INR >1.5, if INR measured2 (INR threshold does not apply if subject is on anticoagulant) return to baseline (see MONITORING below).
-3. ALT ≥5x ULN MONITORING: 4.
+Criteria for discontinuing study drug: When any of the liver stopping criteria below is met, discontinue trametinib 1 ALT >2vIII N and kilimakin >2v • Report as SAE if: 1) CTEP-AERS reporting criteria are met, or 2) patients meet criteria 1-2.
+1. ALT ≥3xULN and bilirubin ≥2x ULN or >35% direct bilirubin 1,2 • Perform liver event ASSESSMENT AND WORKUP (see below).
+2. ALT ≥ 3xULN and INR >1.5, if INR measured (INR threshold does not apply if subject is on anticoagulant) return to baseline (see MONITORING below).
+3. ALT≥5x ULN MONITORING: 4.
 ALT ≥3x ULN persists for ≥4 weeks In patients stopping for criteria 1-2 (with abnormal TB and INR, indicating potentially more significant liver toxicities): 5.
-ALT ≥3x ULN and cannot be monitored weekly for 4 weeks • Repeat liver chemistries (ALT, AST, ALK, bilirubin) and perform liver event follow-up assessments within 24 hours .
-6. ALT ≥3x ULN associated with symptoms 3 (new or worsening) Monitor subjects twice weekly until LFT return to normal/baseline or stabilize. believed to be related to liver A specialist or hepatology consultation is recommended. injury or hypersensitivity In patients stopping for criteria 2-6: Repeat LFT and perform liver event follow up assessments within 24-72 hrs Monitor subjects weekly until LFTs return to normal/baseline or stabilize.
-ASSESSMENT and WORKUP: Viral hepatitis serology.
+ALT ≥3x ULN and cannot be monitored weekly for 4 weeks • Repeat liver chemistries (ALT, AST, ALK, bilirubin) and perform liver event follow-up assessments within 24 hours.
+6. ALT ≥3x ULN associated with symptoms 3 (new or worsening) believed to be related to liver injury or hypersensitivity In patients stopping for criteria 2-6: Repeat LFT and perform liver event follow up assessments within 24-72 hrs Monitor subjects weekly until LFTs return to normal/baseline or stabilize.
+ASSESSMENT and WORKUP: • Viral hepatitis serology.
 4 • If possible, obtain blood sample for PK analysis.
 5